Peyton List (actress, born 1998)

-Peyton Roi List (born April 6, 1998) is an American actress and model.
-List began her career as a child model, modeling for tween magazines and companies, before transitioning to child actress.
-She made her acting debut with the film 27 Dresses (2008), and soon became recognized for playing Holly Hills in the Diary of a Wimpy Kid film series (2011–2012).
+Peyton Roi List (born April 6, 1998) is an American actress.
+She began her career as a child model, and transitioned to acting with a minor role in the film 27 Dresses (2008) at the age of ten.
+She appeared in the films Remember Me and Bereavement (both 2010), and achieved her breakout role as Holly Hills in the Diary of a Wimpy Kid film series (2011–2012).
+She gained further attention for portraying Emma Ross on the Disney Channel sitcom Jessie (2011–2015) and its spinoff Bunk'd (2015–2018, 2021).

-List rose to international attention for portraying Emma on the Disney Channel series Jessie (2011–2015), a role which she reprised in the spinoff series Bunk'd (2015–2018, 2021).
-She has since portrayed Laina Michaels in the YouTube Premium films The Thinning (2016) and The Thinning: New World Order (2018), Olivia Richmond on the Hulu web series Light as a Feather (2018), and Tory Nichols in the Netflix (previously YouTube Premium) series Cobra Kai (2019–present).
+List transitioned to mainstream roles with the YouTube Premium thriller film The Thinning (2016) and the Hulu series Light as a Feather (2018).
+Her film credits since include Valley Girl, Hubie Halloween (both 2020), Paper Spiders (2021), and The Inheritance (2024).
+She played Tory Nichols in the Netflix series Cobra Kai (2019–2025) and leads the Paramount+ series School Spirits (2023–present).

-List's other works in film include starring in Remember Me (2010), The Sorcerer's Apprentice (2010), Bereavement (2010), Something Borrowed (2011), The Seventh Dwarf (2014), The Outcasts (2017), Valley Girl (2020) and Paper Spiders (2020).
-List has also appeared in the television films Secrets in the Walls (2010) and The Swap (2016).

 Early life

-List was born April 6, 1998.
-She has two brothers, her twin Spencer, and a younger brother, Phoenix, both of whom are actors.
+List was born Peyton Roi List on April 6, 1998, to John and Suzanne List.
+She has two brothers, her twin brother Spencer, and a younger brother, Phoenix, both of whom are also actors.

-She attended The Carroll School (P.S.
+As a youth, List attended school in New York City at The Carroll School (P.S.
 58) for elementary school, and the New Voices School for Academic and Creative Arts (M.S.
-443) for middle school, both in New York City.
-She attended Oak Park High School in Oak Park, California, where she graduated in 2016.
-During her early childhood, List also trained as a dancer, studying ballet, jazz, tap, and hip-hop until she was in sixth grade.
+443) for middle school.
+She also trained as a dancer, studying ballet, jazz, tap, and hip-hop until she was in sixth grade.

+List attended Oak Park High School in Oak Park, California, graduating in 2016.

 Career

-2002–2008: Early roles and debut
+2002–2008: Early work and debut

 List first began her career as a child model, and in 2009 appeared on the cover of the American Girls 2009 Back to School issue.
 In 2011, she modeled for Justice magazine.
-She had also appeared in over four hundred advertisements in various formats for various companies.
-She began acting with television and film appearances.
-She made an uncredited appearance on the soap opera As the World Turns in 2002.
+List had also appeared in over 400 advertisements in various formats for various companies.
+She began acting on television and in film appearances.
+List made an uncredited appearance on the soap opera As the World Turns in 2002.
 In 2004, she appeared on the television show All My Children as Bess, and in the same year made a cameo appearance in the feature film Spider-Man 2, which went uncredited.
-In 2008, she appeared in the feature film 27 Dresses, starring as the young version of the character Jane Nichols.
+In 2008, List appeared in the feature film 27 Dresses, starring as the young version of the character Jane Nichols.
 The film was a commercial success, and served as her acting debut.